Fitness & Muscle

 やまのいも Vegetable

 4.5g protein is high for a tuber.
-Contains digestive enzymes that aid nutrient absorption.
+Also contains digestive enzymes like amylase, plus its signature sticky texture.

 Protein 4.5gDigestive enzymes